 In the furniture industry, this has resulted in many brands embracing Click & Collect service points.
 Dusan Rnic, VP for Oracle Retail UK & Ireland confirms ‘Retailers must now consider the store’s role as a service center, as a collection point, as a showroom and as a place for customers to hang out.’

 Many brands have embraced the new role physical stores are playing in the customer’s purchasing journey.
-By offering Buy Online Pick Up In Store (BOPUS), this allows consumers to avoid shipping costs, to make a visit to a brick and mortar store on their own time and to even potentially pick up additional items during their visit.
+By offering Buy Online Pick Up In Store (BOPIS), this allows consumers to avoid shipping costs, to make a visit to a brick and mortar store on their own time and to even potentially pick up additional items during their visit.

 IKEA have even opened several smaller stores solely with Click & Collect customers in mind.
 These stores are generally located in smaller towns that do not have easy access to the larger IKEA stores.
-By providing BOPUS to more isolated areas, IKEA is branching out to a larger customer base and creating brand loyalty.
+By providing BOPIS to more isolated areas, IKEA is branching out to a larger customer base and creating brand loyalty.

 Furniture Influencer Marketing

 Influencers have taken the social media world by storm.
 By now, you’ve most likely seen the impact of influencer marketing in your own social media feed.
 Through targeted digital influencer campaigns, companies can reach many followers and experience authentic engagement.
-Influencer content can drive conversations in their specialised field, such as beauty, fashion and even home design.
+Influencer content can drive conversations in their specialized field, such as beauty, fashion and even home design.